justDabuK/emberwood-village/src/pages/spells/weaveTheElderSign.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Weave the Elder Sign'
+title: "Weave the Elder Sign"
 level: 3
-school: 'Contaminated Illusion'
+school: "Contaminated Illusion"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '120 feet'
+range: "120 feet"
-components: 'S, M (a delerium chip worth 10gp, which the spell consumes)'
+components: "S, M (a delerium chip worth 10gp, which the spell consumes)"
-duration: 'Concentration, up to 1 minute'
+duration: "Concentration, up to 1 minute"
 disabled: true
 ---

-*When you cast this spell, you gain 1 Contamination Level.*
+_When you cast this spell, you gain 1 Contamination Level._

 You weave an impossible sign from an inscrutable reality in the air in- side a 30-foot cube within range.
 It appears for only a moment before vanishing.
 Each creature in the area who sees the sign must make an Intelligence saving throw.
 On a failed saving throw, the creature becomes blinded and stunned for the spell’s duration.
 On a successful saving throw, a creature is blinded until the end of your next turn.